 If necessary, a senior manager will review your complaint and send you a final response on behalf of the service.

-If we are not able to settle things to your satisfaction you can ask the Local Government Ombudsman (LGO) to review the way we have dealt with your complaint.
+If we are not able to settle things to your satisfaction you can ask the Local Government and Social Care Ombudsman (LGSCO) to review the way we have dealt with your complaint.